kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Governance and Consent

-Data use requires permission.
+Data use requires permission
-Policies shape analytics.
+Policies shape analytics
 Compliance protects organizations

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.